pandammonium/plugin-readme-parser/readme.txt

 1. Upload the entire `plugin-readme-parser` folder to your `wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress administration.

-Voila!
-It's ready to go.
+Voilà, it's ready to go.

 == Screenshots ==